pbaranchikov/stash-eol-check/README.md

 Of course, you need to download ojdbc6.jar file preparatorily.

 ## Version history

+### Version 0.9
+- Converted plug-in to Bitbucket server 6.x API
+- According to the API changes, pre-receive hook and pull request merge check must be enabled separately

 ### Version 0.8
 - Converted plug-in to Bitbucket server 5.x API